lab596/civiform/Getting-started.md

 ## Running tests

 This section will help you run CiviForm unit and browser tests in a basic way.
-For more information on _writing_ and _debugging_ these tests, check out this [Testing](https://github.com/seattle-uat/civiform/wiki/Dev-guide-&-standards#testing) guide.
+For more information on _writing_ and _debugging_ these tests, check out the [Testing](https://github.com/seattle-uat/civiform/wiki/Testing) guide.

 ### Running unit tests